Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Materials and Methods

 \section{Materials and Methods}

-Here we introduce a new modelling framework based on step selection functions that accounts for periodic or seasonal revisitations by animals that forage on ephemeral resources (Fig. \ref{fig:schematic}).
-We developed a nested structure of four models in discrete time and continuous space (see Table \ref{tab:par_descriptions} for a summary of the parameters and models) to address our four alternative hypotheses (N, R, M, RM).
+Here we introduce a new modelling framework based on step selection functions that accounts for temporally consistent revisitations by animals that forage on ephemeral resources (Fig. \ref{fig:schematic}).
+We developed a nested structure of four models in discrete time and continuous space (see Table \ref{tab:pardescriptions} and Table S1 for a summary of the parameters and models) to address our four alternative hypotheses (N, R, M, RM).
 Our model fitting process, made possible through advanced automatic differentiation techniques, allows for further inference about the specific nature of these cognitive mechanisms.
 The novelty and complexity of the computational processes used to analyze animal location data with our model motivated multiple simulation-based studies to identify the statistical power and parameter estimability of our models.